JoshuaWise/integer/README.md

 npm install --save integer
 ```

-> You must be using nodejs v10 or above.
+> You must be using Nodejs v10 or above.
 Prebuilt binaries are only available for [LTS versions](https://nodejs.org/en/about/releases/).

 ## Usage